foodwithfire/Collab-Game/Other/objects/object1.md

 theory hasn't been proven yet.

 Tin cans containing **Lemonwater** are roughly 6 inches tall (12,5cm) and full of **Lemonwater**.
 Each can contains 250 mL.
-Consumption of already opened cans has a 25% chance to result in an infection.
+Consumption of already opened cans is highly discounselled because of the potential bacteria and viruses the Wanderer (or Monsters) that drank in it had.
+Scientist estim that you have 1 chance on 4 to get an infection by drinking already opened cans.
+If you're in doubt, boil the water, that will likely kill any bacteria or virus in the water.

 **Lemonwater** is, currently, the only known efficient way of hydratation in the world, because